TykTechnologies/tyk-demo/README.md

 analytics/bootstrap.sh
 ```

-**Tip:** The two commands can be run consecutively in a single statement as so:
+**Tip:** The two commands can be run consecutively in a single statement, but make sure to always run the root bootstrap script `./bootstrap.sh` before the other bootstrap scripts:

 ```
 ./bootstrap.sh && ./analytics/bootstrap.sh